A formally verified proof of the Central Limit Theorem: Overview of the Central Limit Theorem

 Contemporary proofs of the Central Limit Theorem rely on the use of \emph{characteristic functions}, a powerful method that dates back to Laplace.
 If $\mu$ is a real-valued distribution, its characteristic function $\ph(t)$ is defined by

-In words, $\ph(t)$ is the integral of the function $f(x) = e^{itx}$ over the whole real line, with respect to $\mu$.
+In words, $\ph(t)$ is the integral of the function $f(x) = e^{itx}$ over the whole real line, with respect to the measure $\mu$.
 Notice that for each $t \neq 0$, the function $e^{itx}$ is periodic with period $2 \pi / t$.
-It might be helpful to think of $e^{itx}$, as a function of $x$, as like a sine or cosine in $x$ whose period depends on $t$.
-(Indeed, $e^{itx}= \cos (t x) + i \sin (t x)$.)
-Notice that $\ph(0) = 1$, the measure of the entire real line.
+It might be helpful to think of $e^{itx}$ as like a sine or cosine; indeed, $e^{itx}= \cos (t x) + i \sin (t x)$.
+Notice that $\ph(0)$ is equal to $1$, the measure of the entire real line.
 The characteristic function of a real distribution $\mu$ is a Fourier transform of the measure $\mu$, and when $t \neq 0$, $\ph(t)$ ``detects'' periodicity in the way that the real distribution $\mu$ distributes its ``weight'' over different parts of the real line.

-The \emph{Levy Uniqueness Theorem} asserts that if $\mu_1$ and $\mu_2$ have the same characteristic function, then $\mu_1 = \mu_2$.
-In other words, a measure $\mu$ can be ``reconstructed'' from its characteristic function, and so the characteristic function of a measure determines the measure uniquely.
-To prove the uniqueness theorem, it is enough to show that $\mu_1((a,b]) = \mu_2((a,b])$ for real numbers $a$ and $b$ with the property that $\mu_1(\{a\}) = \mu_2(\{a\}) = \mu_1(\{b\}) = \mu_2(\{b\}) = 0$.
-The proof involves approximating the indicator function of $(a,b]$ in terms of the complex exponential (this is where the function $(\sin x) / x$ comes into play), unfolding the definition of the characteristic function, and doing an explicit calculation with integrals and limits.
+A key property of characteristic functions is the fact that if $X_1$ and $X_2$ are independent random variables, then the characteristic function of $X_1 + X_2$ is the product of the characteristic function of $X_1$ and the characteristic function of $X_2$.
+Of course, this extends to sums with any finite number of terms, and the resulting products are often convenient to work with.

+The \emph{L\'evy Uniqueness Theorem} asserts that if $\mu_1$ and $\mu_2$ have the same characteristic function, then $\mu_1 = \mu_2$.
+In other words, a measure $\mu$ can be ``reconstructed'' from its characteristic function, and the characteristic function of a measure determines the measure uniquely.
 Let $(\mu_n)$ be a sequence of distributions, where each $\mu_n$ has characteristic function $\ph_n$, and let $\mu$ be a distribution with characteristic function $\ph$.
-The \emph{Levy Continuity Theorem} states that $\ph_n$ converges to $\ph$ weakly if and only if $\ph_n(t)$ converges to $\ph(t)$ for every $t$.
-Proving the ``only if'' direction is easy, but the other direction is a lot harder.
-It relies on a result known as \emph{Helly's Selection Theorem}, a form of compactness for the space of distributions.
+The \emph{L\'evy Continuity Theorem} states that $\mu_n$ converges to $\mu$ weakly if and only if $\ph_n(t)$ converges to $\ph(t)$ for every $t$.